pjbruna/pjbruna.github.io/_pages/reading.md

 author_profile: true
 ---

-Below I highlight a handful of key writers and texts which have inspired my thinking throughout the years.
+Below I highlight a handful of writers and texts which have inspired my thinking throughout the years.
 I occasionally update these listings to reflect what is currently on my mind; therefore, an archive of titles that have appeared on this page may be found at the bottom.

 ## Current Highlights